MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 # See a list of telephone numbers

-**There are different types of telephone numbers that you can assign to users or other services (service numbers).
-For more information, see [Manage telephone numbers for your organization](/microsoftteams/manage-phone-numbers-landing-page).**
+There are different types of telephone numbers that you can assign to users or voice applications like Audio Conferencing or Call Queues.
+For more information, see [Manage telephone numbers for your organization](/microsoftteams/manage-phone-numbers-landing-page).

-**This article applies to Calling Plans and Operator Connect.
-For information about Direct Routing, see ...**
+This article applies to Calling Plans and Operator Connect.
+For information about Direct Routing, see [Configure the telephone number and enable enterprise voice and voicemail](direct-routing-enable-users.md#configure-the-phone-number-and-enable-enterprise-voice-and-voicemail-online).**

-**NOTE TO REVIEWERS: FOR DR, DO WE JUST SAY CONTACT PROVIDER?
-DO WE PROVIDE INFO IN THIS TOPIC?
-OR DO WE PROVIDE INFO IN SEPARATE TOPICS FOR DR AND OC?
-DO I FOLLOW UP WITH MATTIA'S TEAM FOR DETAILS?**

 ## To see all telephone numbers in your organization